react-declarative/react-declarative/docs/auto/interfaces/IFileFieldProps.md

 Type definition for the `PickProp` function.
 Extracts a specific property `description` from a given object type `IField&lt;Data, Payload&gt;`.
+Type definition for the `PickProp` function.
+Extracts a specific property `description` from a given object type `IField&lt;Data, Payload&gt;`.

 ### outlined